prannoys21/TestRepo/README.md

 ●	Once the users chatting click on the hyperlink and navigate to the appropriate page, the chat will disappear and once the user clicks on it again, it will be restored.
 ●	When the ticker is open and the user clicks on ‘Mark as completed’, the completion is not updated.
 It has to be done only when the ticker is closed/hidden.

-##### NOTE: Some files were committed on Prannoy's system due to some issues with github in Ambarish and Abhiram's laptops.
+##### NOTE: Some of Amabrish's files and Abhiram's files were committed on Prannoy's system due to some issues with github in Ambarish and Abhiram's laptops.